About AIDSTruth.org

 • Dr. Bette Korber, Los Alamos National Laboratory, Los Alamos, New Mexico

-• Dr. Nicoli Nattrass, Director of the AIDS and Society Research Unit, University of Cape Town, South Africa
+• Prof. Nicoli Nattrass, Director of the AIDS and Society Research Unit, University of Cape Town

 • Ken Witwer, Johns Hopkins University, Baltimore, Maryland